auth0/Auth0.Android/README.md

     </application>
 ```

 If you request a different scheme you must replace the `android:scheme` property.
-Remember to also replace `{YOUR_APP_PACKAGE_NAME}` with your actual application's package name.

 Finally, don't forget to add the internet permission.

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />